B4nd1/felho_fenykepalbum/README.md

 # Functions of the app
 * Login, Register
-* See datails of the picture
+* See details of the picture
 * Upload pictures
 * Delete pictures